procube-open/hive-builder/GITHUB-FLOW.md

 > If more than one person is working on the pull request, pull the branch to their local repository and modify it.

 ## 8. Merge
-Click on "Squah and merge" to merge the pull requests that have been reviewed.
+Click on "Squash and merge" to merge the pull requests that have been reviewed.
 #### Note
 > After you merge, the pull request is complete and closed.
 If you need to make a new modification, even if it is related to the previous pull request, start this procedure over from the beginning and make it a new pull request.